Michael Carr

 Case summary by Jody Ewing

-At approximately 10 p.m. on Friday, the day after Christmas 1975, Michael Edward Carr was struck by a vehicle on the west edge of Estherville, Iowa, while walking home along Highway 9 on the road’s east-bound side.
+At approximately 10 p.m.
+Friday, the day after Christmas 1975, Michael Edward Carr was struck by a vehicle on the west edge of Estherville, Iowa, while walking home.

 Emmet County in Iowa

-Carr’s body sustained numerous bruises in the hit-and-run; he had hit the vehicle’s bumper, the windshield and the top of the car.
-A maroon vehicle may have been involved.
+Carr’s body sustained numerous bruises in the hit-and-run after being struck by the vehicle’s bumper, the windshield and the top of the car.
+A maroon vehicle or a red pickup truck may have been involved.

-Carr was transported to Rochester, Minnesota, where he died one week later on Friday, January 2, 1976.
+Carr was transported to St. Mary’s Hospital in Rochester, Minnesota, where he died one week later on Friday, January 2, 1976.

-Following his death, Michael Carr’s family received two anonymous letters, which they handed over to police.
-The family knew one letter had come from a girl Michael may have dated; she’d stated in the letter how nice he was and how sorry she was about what had happened to him.
+Following Carr’s death, his family received two anonymous letters, which they handed over to police.
+The family knew one letter had come from a girl Carr may have dated; she’d stated in the letter how nice he was and how sorry she was about what had happened to him.

 The family described the other letter’s contents as “strange.”